tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

 in our dance.
 Often one idea or visualization can create, or solve, several outwardly visible symptoms of movement.

-## Tango is natural movement, so we don&#8217;t need to contort or compartmentalize.
+## Tango is natural movement, so we don't need to contort or compartmentalize.

 We believe that tango is natural movement.
-That statement might seem redundant and silly (it&#8217;s happening in our bodies, of course it&#8217;s natural!).
+That statement might seem redundant and silly (it's happening in our bodies, of course it's natural!).
 However, we find that in the analyzing or teaching mode, it is very easy to compartmentalize parts of the body and forget that it moves as a whole.
 This is when contortion happens, and most of us will admit that we see it all over the place (in daily life, as well as